 - copies of your passport identification page (your passport should be valid at least six months into the future)

-- copies of both sides of your I-94 card, and most recent visa
+- copies of I-94 record, and most recent visa

 - a copy of your admission letter from Teachers College (or if you are already enrolled) proof of enrollment at TC, such as a copy of your transcript

 - copies of your financial documents showing that you have sufficient financial resources to meet the tuition, living expenses, and fees for your program

 - a signed written statement explaining your reasons for requesting student status, clariying how your educational goals relate to your long-term family and professional goals